 These appeals are less common for Safeguarders.
 When they occur, they are usually appeals against a Children's Hearing decision to make or extend or vary the order.
-Children's Hearings (sections 92(2), 93(5) and 96(3)) and the Sheriff determining a grounds application (section 98(4), 99(4) and 100) can make, extend and vary an interim order, and their decisions can be appealed (sections 154(3) and 163(1)), but it is very unusual for a Sheriff's decision to be appealed to the Sheriff Appeal Court and on to the Court of Session.
+Children's Hearings (see sections 92(2), 93(5) and 96(3)) and the Sheriff in determining a grounds application (see sections 98(4), 99(4) and 100), can make, extend and vary an interim order.
+Their decisions can be appealed (see sections 154(3) and 163(1)), but it is very unusual for a Sheriff's decision to be appealed to the Sheriff Appeal Court and on to the Court of Session.